Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.03 Updating Single Values and Adding Columns in SQL/README.md

 ## Reflections on Updating Values

 It can be tedious to update values, especially if you did not account for certain columns when creating the schema.

+## Key Takeaways

+- The UPDATE statement in SQL is used to modify existing records in a table, and it is crucial to use the WHERE clause to avoid updating all records unintentionally.
+- The ALTER TABLE statement allows you to add, delete, or modify columns in an existing table.
+- After adding a new column, you may need to update existing records to provide values for that column.
+- Updating records individually can be tedious if not planned for during the initial schema design.